drakefys2019/labs/_projects/lab6/lab6.md

 - [Richard Feynman](#richard-feynman):
 : ![Audio Log 2](captures/audio_log_2.jpg#audio_log)

-### Aural and Visual
+### What's The Strategy?

 ![Insight Image 1](captures/insight_1.jpg#capture)

-<span style="color: blue">Though the puzzles in this section of the island depend mostly on auditory consideration, how might the visual details of these problems also aid in finding the solution?</span>
+<span style="color: blue">These puzzles look peculiar.
+What do you think their solutions represent?</span>

 ### Confusion
 Environmental distraction will make solving these puzzles tricky.
 <br><br>
 ![Insight Image 2](captures/insight_2.jpg#capture)

-<span style="color: blue">Consider how you might mentally "filter" the useful puzzle clues from the distracting noise.
+<span style="color: blue">Consider how you might mentally "filter" the useful puzzle clues from the distractions.
 What mental or physical techniques do you employ to make this process easier?</span>

 ### Being and Non-being
 Consider this twisted tree located in the center of a maze of bamboo.
 <br><br>
 ![Insight Image 3](captures/insight_3.jpg#capture)

 <span style="color: blue">Is this tree apart from the jungle, surrounded yet separate from it?
-Does the jungle encompass this tree, and all trees, individually?
-Together?
-How many bamboo shoots could one remove from this jungle before the jungle would cease to exist?</span>
+Does the jungle encompass this tree, and all trees, individually, or together?
+How many bamboo shoots could one remove from this jungle before the jungle would cease to exist? *Make more succinct*</span>

 ### [Lao Tzu](https://psychology.fas.harvard.edu/people/b-f-skinner)